 ~~~~

-The primary objective of my books is to share teachings of Jesus that are not commonly heard in churches.
-And when the teachings of Paul agree with Jesus, I try to include what he wrote.
+The primary objective of my writings is to share teachings of Jesus Christ that are not commonly heard in Christian churches.
+And when the teachings of Paul agree with Jesus, I often include what he wrote.

 ~~~~